saidfathalla/Science-knowledge-graph-ontologies/.github/ISSUE_TEMPLATE/improvement_request.md

 ---
 Name: Feature request
-Ontology: Ontology name
 about: Suggest an idea to improve the ontology.

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the feature is.
-Ex.  reuse a related ontology.
+A clear and concise description of what the feature is and in which ontology, e.g.,  reuse a related ontology.

 **Describe the feature/property you'd like**
 A clear and concise description of what you want to add.